katapad/html-package/README.rst

 html-package
 =============

-html package for developing a static html pages easily
+this enables to develop a static html pages easily
 -------------------------------------------------------

-author naowata, version 0.0.1
+| @author naowata
+| @version 0.0.1
+| @last-update 2013/9/9

 versions
 ----------------------------